A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Introduction

 Another basic result which follows from Theorem \ref{T:main} is a generalized Liouville type theorem, see Theorem \ref{T:cm} below, stating that, for any given $N\in \mathbb N$,

 where we have indicated with $\mathcal H_N(\M,L)$ the linear space of $L$-harmonic functions on $\M$ with polynomial growth of order $\le N$ with respect to the distance $d$.

-In closing we mention that the framework of the present paper is analogous to that of the work \cite{BG}, where two of us have used the generalized curvature-dimension inequality in Definition \ref{D:cdi} to establish various global properties such as: \begin{itemize} \item[(i)] An a priori Li-Yau gradient estimate for solutions of the heat equation $L - \p_t$ of the form $u(x,t) = P_t f(x)$, where $P_t$ is the heat semigroup associated with $L$; \item[(ii)] A scale invariant Harnack inequality for solutions of the heat equation of the form $u = P_t f$, with $f\ge 0$; \item[(iii)] A Liouville type theorem for solutions of $Lf = 0$ on $\M$; \item[(iv)] Off-diagonal upper bounds for the fundamental solution of $L-\p_t$; \item[(v)] A Bonnet-Myers compactness theorem for the metric space $(M,d)$. \end{itemize}
+In closing we mention that the framework of the present paper is analogous to that of the work \cite{BG}, where two of us have used the generalized curvature-dimension inequality in Definition \ref{D:cdi} to establish various global properties such as: \begin{itemize} \item[(i)] An a priori Li-Yau gradient estimate for solutions of the heat equation $L - \p_t$ of the form $u(x,t) = P_t f(x)$, where $P_t=e^{tL} $ is the heat semigroup associated with $L$; \item[(ii)] A scale invariant Harnack inequality for solutions of the heat equation of the form $u = P_t f$, with $f\ge 0$; \item[(iii)] A Liouville type theorem for solutions of $Lf = 0$ on $\M$; \item[(iv)] Off-diagonal upper bounds for the fundamental solution of $L-\p_t$; \item[(v)] A Bonnet-Myers compactness theorem for the metric space $(M,d)$. \end{itemize}

-While we refer the reader to \cite{BG} for the detailed results, we mention here that at the time \cite{BG} was completed one major missing piece was precisely Theorem \ref{T:main}.
-In this sense the present paper should be seen as a completion of the program initiated in \cite{BG}.
 As for the ideas involved in the proof of Theorem \ref{T:main} we mention that our approach is purely analytical and it is exclusively based on some new entropy functional inequalities for the heat semigroup.
 Our central result in the proof of Theorem \ref{T:main} is a uniform H\"older estimate of the caloric measure associated with the diffusion operator $L$.
 Such estimate is contained in Theorem \ref{T:estimee-P-boule} below, and it states the existence of an absolute constant $A>0$, depending only the parameters in the inequality CD$(\rho_1,\rho_2,\kappa,d)$, such that for every $x \in \mathbb{M}$, and $r>0$,

 Here, for a set $E\subset \M$, we have denoted by $\mathbf 1_E$ its indicator function.
 Once the crucial estimate \eqref{Pb} is obtained, with the help of the Harnack inequality

 that was proved in \cite{BG} (for an explanation of the parameter $D$ see \eqref{D} below), the proofs of \eqref{dcsr}, \eqref{pisr} become fairly standard, and they rely on a powerful circle of ideas that may be found in the literature.